-Figure 1: A sample black and white graphic (.eps format). again, it is instructive to compare the placement of the table here with the table in the printed dvi output of this document.
+Figure 1: A sample black and white graphic.

 2.5 Figures Like tables, figures cannot be split across pages; the best placement for them is typically the top or the bottom of the page nearest their initial cite.
 To ensure this proper "floating" placement of figures, use the environment figure to enclose the figure and its caption.
-This sample document contains examples of .eps and .ps files to be displayable with $\text{LAT}{E}X$.
+This sample document contains examples of .eps files to be displayable with LATEX.
+If you work with pdfLATEX, use files in the .pdf format.
+Note that most modern TEX system will convert .eps to .pdf for you on the fly.
 More details on each of these is found in the Author's Guide.
 As was the case with tables, you may want a figure that spans two columns.
-To do this, and still to ensure proper "floating" placement of tables, use the environment 2.6 Theorem-like Constructs Other common constructs that may occur in your article are the forms for logical constructs like theorems, axioms, corollaries and proofs.
-There are two forms, one produced by the command \newtheorem and the other by the command \newdef; perhaps the clearest and easiest way to distinguish them is to compare the two in the output of this sample document: This uses the theorem environment, created by the \newtheorem command: THEOREM 1.
-Let f be continuous on [a, b].
-If G is an antiderivative for f on [a, b], then $$\int{a}^{b} f(t)dt = G(b) - G(a).$$ The other uses the definition environment, created by the \newdef command:
+To do this, and still to ensure proper "floating" placement of tables, use the environment figure\ to enclose the figure and its caption. and don't forget to end the environment with figure\, not figure!
+2.6 Theorem-like Constructs Other common constructs that may occur in your article are the forms for logical constructs like theorems, axioms, corollaries and proofs.
+There are two forms, one produced by the command \newtheorem and the other by the command \newdef; perhaps the clearest and easiest way to distinguish them is to compare the two in the output of this sample document: This uses the theorem environment, created by the \newtheorem command: Theorem 1.
+Let f be continuous on [a,b].
+If G is an antiderivative for f on [a,b], then $$\int{a}^{b} f(t)dt = G(b) - G(a).$$ The other uses the definition environment, created by the \newdef command: Definition 1.
+If z is irrational, then by $e^z$ we mean the